finbourne/identity-sdk-csharp/sdk/docs/AuthenticationApi.md

 # **UpdatePasswordPolicy**
 > PasswordPolicyResponse UpdatePasswordPolicy (string userType, UpdatePasswordPolicyRequest? updatePasswordPolicyRequest = null)

-[EXPERIMENTAL] UpdatePasswordPolicy: Updates password policy for a user type
+UpdatePasswordPolicy: Updates password policy for a user type

 Update the password policy for a given user type